You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 The farmer who wished not to be named said because the Lindis company was a co-operative, the water would still be shared, there would just be less for everybody.

 When presented with the report, shareholders of the Lindis company did not vote or discuss whether they should change their submission.

 Mr Morrison said he was told what to say to the council by the directors of the company: Peter and Bruce Jolly, who are also directors of the Tarras company, Mr Gibson, who has the second-highest shareholding in the Tarras company, Beau Trevathan, Alistair Madill and Alistair Rutherford.

 Of them, only Mr Rutherford has no shares in the Tarras scheme.

 Mr Morrison is secretary for both companies.

-The regional council will meet on Wednesday and consider
+The regional council will meet on Wednesday and consider supporting the scheme.

 • Estimated cost $39.2 million.

 • Land irrigated would be just under 6000ha.